 Andine comes to this work as a next gen donor herself and offers a unique perspective for both funders and professionals in the field.
-Her welcoming presence and strong belief that “your experience is your expertise” help to build trusting and brave spaces for next gen donors and professional cohorts to have meaningful and insightful conversations on the challenges and opportunities that they encounter in their philanthropic work.
+Her grounding presence and conviction that “your experience is your expertise” help to foster trusting spaces for next gen donors and the professionals with whom they work to have meaningful and insightful conversations on the challenges and opportunities that they encounter in their philanthropic work.

-As an advocate for health equity, she is a Technical Advisor for Pyramid Life Care, a social enterprise she co-founded with her mother that provides health and holistic services to elderly communities in her home city of Jakarta, Indonesia.
-As an Indonesian and Asian-American Feminist, she serves on the steering committee of the Asian Women Giving Circle and on the board of Asian American Futures – an organization that aims to cultivate philanthropy in the Asian American and Pacific Islander (AAPI) community and to ensure that AAPIs are an essential part of the American narrative.
+An advocate for health equity, Andine is a Technical Advisor for Pyramid Life Care, a social enterprise she co-founded with her mother that provides health and holistic services to elderly communities in her home city of Jakarta, Indonesia.
+As an Asian-American feminist, Andine serves on the steering committee of the Asian Women Giving Circle and on the board of Asian American Futures – an organization that aims to cultivate philanthropy in the Asian American and Pacific Islander (AAPI) community and to ensure that AAPIs are an essential part of the American narrative.